oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 In this workshop, you will learn how to:

-- Build a multi-step onboarding process using the Oracle APEX
+- Build a multi step onboarding process using the Oracle APEX

-- Define workflow participants and implement role-based task routing.
+- Define workflow participants and implement role based task routing.

-- Build APEX pages to initiate workflows and complete tasks
+- Build APEX pages to initiate workflows and complete tasks.

-- Automate notifications for onboarding steps using declarative actions
+- Automate notifications for onboarding steps.

-- Monitor and report on onboarding progress using workflow views
+- Monitor and report on onboarding progress using workflow views.

+- Archive Tasks and Workflows.

 ### Prerequisites for Building this App